 If your dream is to work in a crazy, creative, big-client landing, award-winning agency, you are certainly not alone.
 Many copywriters want to get into an ad agency as soon as they possibly can.
-But what’s it really like to work in an ad agency?
-Funny you ask.
-Read on…
+But what’s it like to work in an ad agency?
+Is it really all Mad Men-y?

 One nice benefit of working at an ad agency as opposed to an internal agency is that you’re beholden to client requests, but they’re not actually in the same office as you.
 There’s an art to complaining about problem clients and agency pros have mastered it.

 In a big agency, you’ll likely be relegated to working on just one or two big clients.
-In this scenario, you certainly get to know that client’s style very well, but you may miss not having a variety of work.
-In a smaller agency, of course, there are fewer hands to do the work, so you’re likely to get involved with many of the clients.
+You’ll certainly get to know that client’s style very well, but you may miss not having a variety of work.
+In a smaller agency, of course, there are fewer hands to do the work.
+That means you’re likely to get involved with many of the clients.

-Like in any job, a lot of the quality of life is going to depend on who you work with and who you work for.
+Like in any job, a lot of the quality of life is going to depend on who you work for and with.
 You’ll work closely with designers, so it’s important that you develop good relationships with them.
 You’ll also enjoy your agency tenure a lot more if you have a supportive, but challenging, creative director to help you grow.